Which Mac should I buy?

-Macworld’s buying advice: For new Mac users switching from a PC, the Mac mini is an excellent machine.
+Otherwise, for new Mac users switching from a PC, the Mac mini is an excellent machine, if you don't mind not having the latest processors.
 It’s a great choice for shoppers on a budget, or for someone who wants a second computer in the home.
 It handles everyday usage well.
 If, however, you want to use a Mac as a production machine for video editing or some other task that requires substantial processing power, consider an iMac.

 What is it?
 The iMac is Apple’s iconic all-in-one computer.
 Made of aluminum, the iMac has a built-in display and looks stately as it sits on a desk.
 It also offers top-notch performance.